 CHARACTERISTICS OF CLOUD COMPUTING

 Using cloud computing, an organization can run its applications on a shared data center.
-To use an application that runs on the cloud, all that needs to be done is to login with a username and a password, customize it, and start using it.
+To use an application that runs on the cloud, all that needs to be done is to log in with a username and a password, customize it, and start using it.
 That is the power of cloud computing.

-PAY PER USE: In the cloud computing, your computer resources are measured, and you only pay for the resources that you use.
+PAY PER USE: In cloud computing, your computer resources are measured, and you only pay for the resources that you use.

-RESOURCE POOLING: Resource pooling allows cloud providers to pool large scale IT resources to serve multiple cloud consumers.
+RESOURCE POOLING: Resource pooling allows cloud providers to pool large-scale IT resources to serve multiple cloud consumers.
 The cloud enables many users to enter and use data within the particular software hosted in the cloud at the same time, from any location, and at any time.
 This is an attractive feature for multiple business offices and sales teams that work usually outside the main office.

 TYPES OF CLOUD

 - PRIVATE CLOUD: A private cloud is a proprietary architecture subscribed to by an organization.
 It provides hosted services to the users within the organization.
 This is protected by security to form a barrier against the outside world and to access hosted services from the private cloud.